djkaz/win_update_fresh_driver/README.md

 - **Internet connection needed** - For downloading drivers from Windows Update
 - **Takes 15-30 minutes** - Fresh installations require more time
 - **Manufacturer tools recommended** - For optimal performance and specialized drivers
+- **“Lenovo, ThinkPad, Vantage, ASUS, MyASUS and related marks are trademarks of Lenovo Group Ltd. and/or ASUSTeK Computer Inc.
+This script is not affiliated with, sponsored by, or officially endorsed by Lenovo or ASUS.”**

 ## 🐛 Troubleshooting